cnharrison/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe defines a test suite or a suite of related tests. it defines a unit test, a simple discrete test for example whetether something returns a string or an array

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+test driven development means writing the tests first to define what you want the app to do before u write any code. i think it makes perfect sense for backend, seems impossible for frontend 😂

 1. Mention three types of automated tests.

+unit test, integration test, regression test

 ## Project Set Up